2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Use App as Endpoint

-Directly link the payment button to an item in one of the PoS or Crowdfund apps before.
-Store owners can click on the dropdown menu and select their desired app, once the app is selected, the store owner can add the item that needs to be linked.
+You can directly link the payment button to an item in one of the PoS or Crowdfund apps that you have used before.
+Store owners can click on the drop-down menu and select their desired app.
+Once the app is selected, the store owner can add the item that needs to be linked.

 #### Generated Code

-As BTCPay Server’s Payment button is Easily-embeddable HTML, BTCPay Server shows the generated code to copy into a website at the bottom after configuring the Payment button.
-Store owners can copy the generated code into their website and the Payment button from BTCPay Server is directly active on their website.
+As BTCPay Server’s Payment button is an easily embeddable HTML, BTCPay Server shows the generated code to copy into a website at the bottom after configuring the Payment button.
+Store owners can copy the generated code into their website, and the Payment button from BTCPay Server is directly active on their website.

 ### Skill Summary

-In this section you learned:
+In this section, you learned:

-- How to use BTCPay Server’s integrated PoS plugin to easily create a custom store
+- How to use BTCPay Server’s integrated PoS plugin to create a custom store easily
-- How to use BTCPay Server’s integrated Crowdfund plugin to easily create a custom crowdfund app
+- How to use BTCPay Server’s integrated Crowdfund plugin to create a custom crowdfund app easily
 - Generating code for a custom pay button using the Pay Button plugin

 ### Knowledge assessment